wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Use the included automatic install feature on your WordPress admin panel and search for "Multibanco (IfthenPay gateway) for WooCommerce".
 * Go to WooCoomerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the details provided by IfthenPay (Entity and Subentity) in order to be able to use this payment method.
 A contract with IfthenPay is needed to get these details.
-* Make sure you've asked IfthenPay to activate the "Callback" on their side with the URL and Anti-phishing key provided on the configuration screen.
+* Make sure you've asked IfthenPay to activate the "Callback" on their side with the URL and Anti-phishing key provided on the settings screen.
+This can now be done via this same screen.
+* Start receiving "pilim".

 == Frequently Asked Questions ==